N1-registered vehicles: what it means and what the advantages are

 If you own a car or a light commercial vehicle, you have probably heard of N1 registration.
 But what exactly does it mean and what advantages does it offer?

-In this guide, you will discover everything you need to know to understand if an N1 vehicle is suitable for your professional or business needs.
+In this guide, you will discover everything you need to know to understand whether an N1 vehicle is suitable for your professional or business needs.

-N1 vehicles are light trucks intended for goods transport, with a total mass of up to 3.5 tons.
-Unlike traditional cars (category M1), these vehicles are designed primarily for work use.
+N1 vehicles are light trucks intended for the transport of goods, with a gross vehicle weight of up to 3.5 tonnes.
+Unlike traditional cars (category M1), these vehicles are designed mainly for work-related use.

 Among the most common vehicles are: